 Affordable Housing.
 A taxpayer can claim a nonrefundable credit equal to at least 50% of the amount of the federal Low-Income Housing Tax Credit for qualified projects placed in service in Arizona after June 30, 2022.
 The Arizona Department of Housing is authorized to allocate a total of \$4 million in tax credits per year from 2022 to 2025.
 Each of these 4 award cycles is available for 10 years.
-Unused credits may be carried forward up to 5 years.
+Unused credits may be carried forward up to 5 years [A.R.S § 43-1163].

 Arizona National Guard Employees.
 A tax credit of \$1,000 per employee is allowed for businesses that employ Arizona National Guard members who are called to active duty.
-This non-refundable tax credit, which is effective from January 1, 2006, is allowed to be carried forward for no more than 5 years [A.R.S § 43-1167.01].
+This non-refundable tax credit, which is effective from January 1, 2006, is allowed to be carried forward for no more than 5 years [A.R.S. § 43-1167.01].

 Environmental Technology Facility Construction Costs.
 A non-refundable credit is allowed for expenses incurred in constructing a qualifying facility involved in recycled materials or renewable energy as described in A.R.S. § 41-1514.02.
-The credit is equal to 10% of the amount spent to construct the facility, including land acquisition, improvements, building improvements, machinery and equipment, but not to exceed 75% of the tax liability for the taxable year.
+The credit is equal to 10% of the amount spent to construct the facility, including land acquisition, improvements, building improvements, machinery, and equipment, but not to exceed 75% of the tax liability for the taxable year.
 Certain recapture provisions apply to this credit.
 The credits can be carried forward for 15 years [A.R.S. § 43-1169].
+Laws 2022, Chapter 235 repealed this corporate credit beginning in TY 2022.
+Credit from previous tax years may be carried forward.